starch-uk/sca-extra/benchmarks/README.md

 A comprehensive fixture containing violations across all rule categories.
 This file is designed to stress test the entire rule set simultaneously.

 ### `stress-code-style.cls`
-Focused stress test for code-style rules with 200+ violations:
+Focused stress test for code-style rules (including naming) with 300+ violations:
 - AvoidOneLinerMethods (10 violations)
 - ListInitializationMustBeMultiLine (10 violations)
 - MapInitializationMustBeMultiLine (10 violations)